 Full Moon is a taconite project located approximately 80 kilometres northwest of the town of Schefferville, Québec.
-A Mineral Resource Statement on the Full Moon Project, dated December 6, 2012, reported 7.3 billion tonnes of indicated iron ore resources and 8.7 billion tonnes of inferred iron ore resources.
-The Preliminary Economic Assessment ("PEA") released in April 2015 was completed by CIMA+ located in Montreal, Québec with inputs from Met-Chem Canada Inc., Soutex Inc., SRK Consulting (Canada) Inc. and WSP Canada Inc. The PEA indicated a preferred option of an annual production of 20 million tonnes over 30 years from an open pit with a strip ratio of 0.1:1.
+An NI43-101 mineral resource technical report on the Full Moon Project, dated December 6, 2012, estimated 7.3 billion tonnes of indicated iron ore resources and 8.7 billion tonnes of inferred iron ore resources.
+The Preliminary Economic Assessment ("PEA") released in April 2015 was completed by CIMA+ located in Montreal, Québec with contributions by Met-Chem Canada Inc., Soutex Inc., SRK Consulting (Canada) Inc. and WSP Canada Inc. The PEA indicated a preferred option of an annual production of 20 million tonnes over a 30 year period from an open pit with a strip ratio of 0.1:1.
 The process plant would recover both Magnetite and Hematite to concentrate.
 Mined ore will be processed to generate High Silica Content concentrate at a grade of approximately 66% Fe.
-A new rail line will transport the product from the mine concentrator to Schefferville then over an existing rail line to the Sept-Îles new multi-user port for subsequent shipment to China.
+A new rail line will transport the product from the mine concentrator to Schefferville then over existing rail lines to the Sept-Îles new multi-user port for subsequent shipment to China.
 The PEA preferred option indicated a pre-tax NPV (8%) of \$5.8 billion; pre-tax IRR of 15.2%; and pre-tax Payback of 5.7 years.
-The initial capital cost was estimated to be \$7.2 billion and the average estimated operating cost was \$49.85/dmt, loaded on board a ship at the Port of Sept-Îles.
+The initial capital cost was estimated at \$7.2 billion and the average operating cost at \$49.85/dmt, loaded on board a ship at the Port of Sept-Îles.

-Additional information can be found from the NI 43-101 Technical Report, entitled the Preliminary Economic Assessment for the Full Moon Project, effective dated March 2, 2015 and filed on April 14, 2015, on SEDAR at www.sedar.com.
+Additional information can be found in the NI43-101 Technical Report, "The Preliminary Economic Assessment for the Full Moon Project", with an effective date of March 2, 2015 and filed on SEDAR at www.sedar.com on April 14, 2015.